 - i.
 Update the technology for the Sacred Lands Inventory using GPS and other technologies for greater accuracy and efficiency. - ii.
 Utilize the most up-to-date technology for videoconferencing, webinars, and live streaming to reduce travel costs for consultations and training and increase accessibility. - iii.
 Utilize all forms of social media to communicate with the public. - iv.
 Digitize the Commission's files. - v.
-Draft and circulate digital versions of a quarterly newsletter, annual report, SLAA reports, and strategic plans. - F. Priority Six: A Southern California Office (Weakness 6)
+Draft and circulate digital versions of a quarterly newsletter, annual report, Commission meeting minutes, SLAA reports, and strategic plans. - vi.
+Update the Commission's website to include reports, plans, meeting minutes, and information on cultural resources laws.

+F. Priority Six: A Southern California Office (Weakness 6)

-Goal: To have a Southern California office to better serve Southern California tribes.
+Goal: To have a Southern California office to better serve Southern California tribes \underline{if} there is sufficient need.